feralexei/feralexei/readme.md

 ## About Me:

-I am Fernando, a passionate Digital artist specialised in 3D character creation.
-For me, each project is an opportunity to explore new techniques and experiment with different styles.
-Whether I'm working on animation projects, video games, 3D printing, or advertising, I strive to create works that are not only visually stunning but also convey deep emotions and narratives.
+Hello!
+I'm a passionate Full Stack Developer with a keen focus on HTML, CSS and JavaScript.
+For me, each project is an opportunity to explore new technologies and improve my skills.
+I really like working with frontend technologies and create amazing user experiences.

 ## Looking Ahead
-On my website, you will find a selection of my work, from initial sketches to completed projects.
-I invite you to explore my gallery, and if you are interested in collaborating on a project or have any questions, feel free to contact me.
+On my website, you will find a selection of my work, from initial web drafts to completed projects.
+I invite you to explore my portfolio, and if you are interested in collaborating on a project or have any questions, feel free to contact me.
 Thank you for visiting my page.
 I hope you enjoy your stay!

 ##Techonlogies
 HTML